 Subtitles and Transcript

 0:11 I was offered a position as associate professor of medicine and chief of scientific visualization at Yale University in the department of medicine.
-And my job was to write many of the algorithms and code for NASA to do virtual surgery in preparation for the astronauts going into deep spaceflight, so they could be kept in robotic pods.
-One of the fascinating things about what we were actually working on is that we were seeing, using new kinds of scanning technologies, things that had just never been seen before -- I mean, not only in disease management, but also things that allowed us to see things about the body that just made you marvel.
+And my job was to write many of the algorithms and code for NASA to do virtual surgery in preparation for the astronauts going into deep-space flight, so they could be kept in robotic pods.
+One of the fascinating things about what we were working on is that we were seeing, using new scanning technologies, things that had never been seen before.
+Not only in disease management, but also things that allowed us to see things about the body that just made you marvel.

-1:58 [From Conception to Birth" Oocyte Sperm Egg Inseminated 24 Hours: Baby's first division The fertilized ovum divides a few hours after fusion...]
-[And divides anew every 12 to 15 hours.
-Early Embryo Yolk sack still feeding Baby.
-25 Days: Heart chamber developing 32 Days: Arms & hands are developing 36 Days: Beginning of the primitive vertabrae These weeks are the period of the most rapid development of the fetus.]
-[If the fetus continues to grow at this speed for the entire nine months, it would be 1.5 tons at birth.
-45 Days Embryo's heart is beating twice as fast as the mother's.
-51 Days 52 Days: Developing retina, nose and fingers The fetus' continual movement in the womb is necessary for muscular and skeletal growth.]
-[12 Weeks: Indifferent penis -- girl or boy yet to be determined 8 Months Delivery: the expulsion stage The moment of birth
+1:58 [From Conception to Birth] [Oocyte] [Sperm] [Egg Inseminated] [24 Hours: Baby's first division] [The fertilized ovum divides a few hours after fusion...]
+[And divides anew every 12 to 15 hours.]
+[Early Embryo] [Yolk sack still feeding baby.]
+[25 Days: Heart chamber developing.]
+[32 Days: Arms & hands are developing] [36 Days: Beginning of the primitive vertebrae] [These weeks are the period of the most rapid development of the fetus.]
+[If the fetus continues to grow at this speed for the entire 9 months, it would be 1.5 tons at birth.]
+[45 Days] [Embryo's heart is beating twice as fast as the mother's.]
+[51 Days] [Developing retina, nose and fingers] [The fetus' continual movement in the womb is necessary for muscular and skeletal growth.]
+[12 Weeks: Indifferent penis] [Girl or boy yet to be determined] [8 Months] [Delivery: The expulsion stage] [The moment of birth]

 5:52 Alexander Tsiaras: Thank you.
 But as you can see, when you actually start working on this data, it's pretty spectacular.
-And as we kept on scanning more and more, working on this project, looking at these two simple cells that have this kind of unbelievable machinery that will become the magic of you.
-And as we kept on working on this data, looking at small clusters of the body, these little pieces of tissue that were a trophoblast coming off of a blastocyst, all of a sudden burrowing itself into the side of the uterus, saying, "I'm here to stay."
-All of a sudden having conversation and communications with the estrogens, the progesterones, saying, "I'm here to stay, plant me," building this incredible trilinear fetus that becomes, within 44 days, something that you can recognize, and then at nine weeks is really kind of a little human being.
+And as we kept on scanning more and more, working on this project, looking at these two simple cells that have this unbelievable machinery that will become the magic of you.
+And as we kept on working on this data, looking at small clusters of the body, these little pieces of tissue that were the trophoblasts coming off of the blastocyst, all of a sudden burrowing itself into the side of the uterus, saying, "I'm here to stay."
+Having conversation and communications with the estrogens, the progesterones, saying, "I'm here to stay, plant me," building this incredible trilinear fetus that becomes, within 44 days, something that you can recognize, and then at nine weeks is really kind of a little human being.
 The marvel of this information: How do we actually have this biological mechanism inside our body to actually see this information?

-8:20 And that instruction set, from the brain to every other part of the body -- look at the complexity of the folding.
-Where does this intelligence of knowing that a fold can actually hold more information, so as you actually watch the baby's brain grow -- and this is one of the things that we're doing right now.
-We're actually doing the launch of two new studies of actually scanning babies' brains from the moment they're born.
-Every six months until they're six years old -- we're going to be doing actually to about 250 children -- watching exactly how the gyri and the sulci of the brains fold to see how this magnificent development actually turns into memories and the marvel that is us.
+8:20 And then instructions set, from the brain to every other part of the body -- look at the complexity of the folding.
+Where does this intelligence of knowing that a fold can actually hold more information, so as you actually watch the baby's brain grow.
+And this is one of the things we're doing.
+We're launching two new studies of scanning babies' brains from the moment they're born.
+Every six months until they're six years old, we're going to be doing about 250 children, watching exactly how the gyri and the sulci of the brains fold to see how this magnificent development actually turns into memories and the marvel that is us.

 8:53 And it's not just our own existence, but how does the woman's body understand to have genetic structure that not only builds her own, but then has the understanding that allows her to become a walking immunological, cardiovascular system that basically is a mobile system that can actually nurture, treat this child with a kind of marvel that is beyond, again, our comprehension -- the magic that is existence, that is us?